edwardgerhold/syntaxjs/README.md

 ========

-Not bugfree EcmaScript 6 Interpreter written in EcmaScript 5.
+Not bugfree EcmaScript 6 (7*) Interpreter written in EcmaScript 5.
 This project was started on a PIII/933 in a dorm and is now continued on a notebook with 2 cores still in the dorm.
 It´s a fun project.
 Hmm, i notice difficulties with writing plain text with myself.
 I´m working on it.

+(*) contains at last one implemented proposal and others begun

 ```